graphql-nexus/nexus/docs/library-authors.md

 ```

 All internal apis are also exposed under a `core` namespace for you to use.
 Note that these may be subject to minor change, though we'll try to be considerate about this.
-At least there are type-safety guarentees (assuming you're using TypeScript).
+At least there are type-safety guarantees (assuming you're using TypeScript).